jamesward/helloblueeyes/README.md

 To run on Heroku:
 -----------------

-1. Clone this repo
+1. Clone this repo.

-2. Have the Heroku client installed and setup (ssh keys, logged in, etc)
+2. Have the [Heroku client](http://toolbelt.herokuapp.com/) installed and set up (ssh keys, logged in, etc).

 3. Create an app on Heroku: